Seatbelts and Car Accident Lawsuits

 A Secondary Offense

-However, in North Carolina, not wearing a seatbelt in the back seat is considered a secondary offense.
+However, in NC, not wearing a seatbelt in the back seat is considered a secondary offense.
 This means that an officer cannot use an unbelted backseat passenger alone as probable cause for a traffic stop.

 Injured in a “No Seatbelt” Accident?